felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Idea 17: Remember: Reading a book twice is inefficient

 I've hinted at it before, but I'll say it clearly once more: Life is too short to read a book in its entirety twice.
-If you are reading a book a second time, what does this say about the first time you read it?
-Instead, rely on your notes to quickly get the essence of the book.
-That's your reward for putting in this work: you can get the same info as reading the full book in a fraction of the time.
+If you're reading a book a second time, what does this say about the first time you read it?
+Instead, rely on your notes to quickly recapture the essence of the book.
+That's your reward for putting in the work: you can get the same info as reading the full book in a fraction of the time.

 ## Idea 18: Additional tips on hardware